Aug 11, 2014

 How a Tsunami of Information Inspired the Revolt of the Public

-Martin Gurri discusses how the tidal wave of information rising in the past few decades has transformed the relationship between authority figures and the public.
+Gurri explains how the tidal wave of information rising in the past few decades transformed the relationship between authority figures and the public.

 Can there be a connection between online universities and the serial insurgencies which, in media noise and human blood, have rocked the Arab Middle East?
 I contend that there is.
 And the list of unlikely connections can easily be expanded.
 It includes the ever faster churning of companies in and out of the S&P 500, the death of news and the newspaper, the failure of established political parties, the imperial advance across the globe by Facebook and Google, and the near-universal spread of the mobile phone.